Huotes/CommitMaker/README.md

 Chuck Norris wipes his ass with chain mail and sandpaper.

 Chuck Norris originally wrote the first dictionary.
 The definition for each word is as follows - A swift roundhouse kick to the face.

+Chuck Norris once went skydiving, but promised never to do it again.
+One Grand Canyon is enough.